Path to connected future clear at crowded tech show

 From Wifi-enabled vacuum cleaners telling you when to change the filter, to Facebook apps in a Mercedes-Benz and Pandora in a refrigerator door, the message from the show was that all electronics will soon be part of a seamless network.

-"In 1998 that was very science-fiction," said Joe Ambeaut, a director of product management for phone network Verizon (VZ.N), looking at the Internet vacuum cleaner.
+"In 1998 that was very science-fiction," said Joe Ambeaut, a director of product management for phone network Verizon, looking at the Internet vacuum cleaner.
 "Now that use case feels like it's an inch away.
 It's not fantasy.
 It's real."

 Ninety percent of the world's population will be connected to the Internet by 2015, said the CEO of mobile telecom company Ericsson, who spoke at the show, and there will be 50 billion connected devices by 2020.